rkoron007/Daily.co-Raising-Hands-Demo/docs/raising-hand-blog.md

 Setting up a video call using the [`DailyIframe.createFrame`][daily-docs-create-frame] method is super easy!
-All we need to do is call `window.DailyIframe.createFrame` and pass in a url.
+All we need to do is call the `window.DailyIframe.createFrame` function and pass in an url.
 For our demo we have two main urls for connecting to- one for the owner of the meeting (which includes the meeting token) and one for students.

 We'll handle this by first creating our video connection (which we will call `callFrame` from now on) then allowing the user to choose how they would like to